What is VAT?

 Preparing your VAT filings and submitting them on your behalf.

-Sending notifications to tax authorities regarding any change in circumstances, such as opting out of taxing in the departure country for distance sales.
+Sending notifications to tax authorities on any change in circumstances, such as opting out of taxing in the departure country for distance sales.

 Note: A tax agent is not an adviser and as a result, the tax agent will, in this capacity, not provide tax advice.